VexilonHacker/BinoVate_Prototype/README.md

 - Interactive map with bin status.
 - Route optimization for collection.
 - Clean, responsive dashboard with **dark & light modes**.
+- Mobile app for monitoring on the go.

 ---